nieldk/blackmagic-cardputer/README.md

 - **Standalone debugger/flasher**: Attach to a target, flash an `.elf`/`.bin` from the microSD, read registers and memory, and control run state, all without a host.
 See [Standalone debugging and flashing](#standalone-debugging-and-flashing-no-host)
+- **Emulated target**: `monitor emulate` registers a synthetic STM32F103 that BMP's own ADIv5 stack enumerates with no pins driven — exercise the probe/attach/flash paths and the REPL with no target hardware attached.
+See [Emulated target](#emulated-target-no-hardware)
 - **Auto pin detection**: `swd_scan` automatically tries both Grove pin orderings before connecting — no need to care which wire landed on SWDIO vs SWCLK
 - **Scrollable history**: 50-line scrollback buffer, navigate with `Fn+;` (back) and